kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 https://storage.googleapis.com/k8s-triage/index.html
 -->

+Within Kubernetes, the feature is implemented solely in kubelet.
+Therefore a Kubernetes integration test doesn't apply here.

 Any identified external user of either of these endpoints (prometheus, metrics-server) should be tested to make sure they're not broken by new fields in the API response.

 ##### e2e tests